 Meri is an equally talented creative and technical architect.
-As a LEED AP and Certified Passive House Designer, Meri’s designs embrace current building science and energy efficient construction techniques.
+Trained by the International Passive House Association, Meri’s designs embrace current building science and energy efficient construction techniques.

 Meri studied at the University of Virginia.
 She received her Master of Architecture Degree in 2004 and a Bachelor of Science in Architecture in 2001.